 February 18 & 19, Naples National Art Festival

-Outdoor art shows: Leigh will be in Cambier Park in Naples October 21, and then the first and second Saturday of November, 2017, through April, 2018.
+Outdoor art shows: Leigh will be in Cambier Park in Naples the first and second Saturdays through April, 2018, and at Sanibel March 16 & 17, 2018 for the Sanibel Captiva Lions Club annual Art Fair.

-October 4, 2017 - Six of Leigh's paintings will be featured in the TV series Criminal Minds.
+October 4, 2017 - Six of Leigh's paintings were featured in the TV series Criminal Minds.

 Nov.
 2 - Dec.
 9, Elegant Threads juried wearable art show Lighthouse Art Center, Tequesta, FL.